 Research unequivocally shows that the deck is stacked against low-income and minority kids when it comes to access to higher education.
 Students from wealthy families are more than eight times more likely to earn a bachelor’s degree by age 24 than students from poor families.
-And yet some kids are beating the odds, so researchers are looking into factors that make a difference for these kids.
-Here are four research-backed practices that help students beat the odds to get into — and graduate from — college.
+Here are four factors that research has shown may help students beat the odds.

 Putting money aside for college (any amount makes a difference)